iotux/elwiz-in-charge/README.md

 # elwiz-in-charge

-An intelligent EV charging controller that integrates with the ElWiz ecosystem to optimize charging based on power prices and user preferences.
+An intelligent EV charging controller that integrates with ElWiz to optimize charging based on power prices and user preferences.

 ## Overview